tkubica12/azurestack-lab/InfrastructureServices.md

     --profile "2019-03-01-hybrid"
 az cloud set -n AzureStack
 az login
+# If you are using guest account login with command az login --tenant hostingdomain.onmicrosoft.com where you specify hosting domain in which you have been added as guest

 # Create subnet
 az network vnet subnet create -n domaincontroller `